1rosehip/youtube-polyglot-chrome-extension/README.md

 TODO:
 - youtube cache issue
 - check without adblocks
-- jQuery no conflict
 - collections for the saved items
-- add to the popup possibility to search on google only cc videos
 - open in google translation button